Joe Ralls

-Joseph William Ralls (born 12 October 1993) is an English professional footballer who plays as a midfielder for club Plymouth Argyle.
+Joseph William Ralls (born 12 October 1993) is an English professional footballer who last played as a midfielder for club Plymouth Argyle.

 After playing at youth level for local teams Aldershot Town and Farnborough, Ralls joined the youth academy at Cardiff City after being spotted by scouts from the club.
 He made his professional debut for the Bluebirds in August 2011 before joining Yeovil Town on a season-long loan deal for the 2013–14 season to gain experience.
+After fourteen years with Cardiff, he departed the club following the conclusion of the 2024–25 season.